astronomer/docs/software/install-airgapped.md

 By default, Astronomer Software creates a privileged DaemonSet to aggregate logs from Airflow components for viewing from within Airflow and the Astronomer Software UI.

-You may replace this privileged daemonset with unprivileged logging sidecars by following instructions at [Export logs using container sidecars](export-task-logs.md#export-logs-using-container-sidecars).
+You can replace this privileged Daemonset with unprivileged logging sidecars by following instructions in [Export logs using container sidecars](export-task-logs.md#export-logs-using-container-sidecars).

 ## Step 25: (Optional) Integrate an external identity provider {#integrate-an-external-identity-provider}

 Astronomer Software includes integrations for several of the most popular OAUTH2 identity providers (IdPs), such as Okta and Microsoft Entra ID.
 Configuring an external IdP allows you to automatically provision and manage users in accordance with your organization's security requirements.
 See [Integrate an auth system](integrate-auth-system.md) to configure the identity provider of your choice in your `values.yaml` file.

-## Step 26: Pre-creating the load balancer {#creating-the-load-balancer}
+## Step 26: Create the load balancer {#creating-the-load-balancer}

-If you're using a third-party ingress controller or provisioning domain names for ingress objects using external DNS, skip this step.
+Skip this step if you're using a third-party ingress controller or provisioning domain names for ingress objects using external DNS.

-Astronomer Software platform components require DNS entries be pointing to a load-balancer associated with your ingress controller to install and function.
+To install and function, Astronomer Software platform components require DNS entries to point to a load balancer associated with your ingress controller.

-Perform a preliminary install of Astronomer Software to trigger the load-balancer creation.
-This installation will intentionally and timeout after 30 seconds, but it will cause the load balancer to be created.
+Perform a preliminary install of Astronomer Software to trigger your ingress controller to create the load balancer.
+This installation intentionally times out after 30 seconds, but it causes the ingress controller to still create the load balancer.

 <Tabs
     defaultValue="script"